Why You Should Gather Evidence After A Car Accident

 Indeed, Justice Nightingale said there would be no point in conducting a full trial on this subject, as he was satisfied the Vankars’ car did, in fact, leave Highway 403 and strike the Pavlovics’ car as the husband maintained.
 Given this, the judge concluded there was nothing “that the defendant Pavlovic could have done anything to avoid the impact.”
 He was therefore not liable for the accident or the injuries to his wife.

-Call Preszler Law Today if You Need Legal Advice Following a Toronto Car Accident
+Call Preszler Injury Lawyers Today if You Need Legal Advice Following a Toronto Car Accident

 As the case above illustrates, it often takes several years for a personal injury case to get to court.
 This is why it is so important to gather and preserve as much evidence as possible as closely to the date of the accident.
-An experienced Toronto personal injury lawyer can advise you on what steps to take.
-So if you have been injured in a car accident, call Preszler Law Firm today if you would like to schedule a free, no-obligation consultation with one of our lawyers.
+An Ontario personal injury lawyer may be able to advise you on what steps to take.
+So if you have been injured in a car accident, call Preszler Injury Lawyers today if you would like to schedule a free, no-obligation consultation with one of our lawyers.